 Cooking from scratch is a great way to save a lot of money on your grocery bill.
 When you do a lot of cooking, it’s fun to try new recipes and at times those recipes may call for spices that you don’t ordinarily use and do not have on hand.

 As we all know, those little jars of spices at the grocery store are expensive!
 At several dollars per bottle, a recipe calling for two new spices just got a lot more pricey, especially if you don’t know if you’ll ever use that spice again.

 What Do We Mean by “Buying Spices in Bulk”:

-Using this phrase, we don't mean that you have to buy a ton of the spice, like the big bulk containers you'll find at Costco.
-What we actually mean is buying from the bulk spice section, where you select exactly how much you need/want and then pay for spices by their weight.
+Using this phrase, we don’t mean that you have to buy a ton of the spice, like the big bulk containers you’ll find at Costco.
+What we actually mean is buying from the bulk spice section in your local store, where you select exactly how much you need/want and then pay for spices by their weight.

 Where to Buy Spices in Bulk:

 A great way around this situation is to shop the bulk section of your grocery store.
 If your store doesn’t have a bulk section, try Whole Foods or your local health food store.